viennt/viennt.me/cl3g8lave01kjtknv0jwf6hy0.md

-## Shopware creating CLI command to generate demo data on your entity
+## Shopware custom CLI command to generate demo data on your entity

 In this blog post, you will learn how to create a custom command in a Shopware 6 plugin and use it to generate the demo data.